ingramleedy/Airport_Restaurants/README.md

 ## History and Future
 * Version 2023.10.20 -
-- Complete re-work and sourced data from Google Maps of all restaurants within a one mile (1-mile) radius of all airports in the US.
+   * Complete re-work and sourced data from Google Maps of all restaurants within a one mile (1-mile) radius of all airports in the US.
-- Added links to rich online data when a waypoint is selected.
+   * Added links to rich online data when a waypoint is selected.
-- Added breakout by states.
+   * Added breakout by states.

+* Version 1.0
+   * Working concept.
-* Version 1.0 is a working concept.
-Content Packs allow offline content to viewed in flight without Internet connectivity.
+   * Content Packs allow offline content to viewed in flight without Internet connectivity.
    * A future version may add an additional offline *Profile* page with pictures, addresses, and links to Google Maps for pictures, reviews, and menus (for when you do have Internet connectivity).
-Some automated way to create a template profile page from the content will need to be written.
+   * Need automated way to create a template profile page from the content will need to be written.

-* Automated way to keep content up-to-date from the source(s) and to build the *content pack* automatically.
+   * Need automated way to keep content up-to-date from the source(s) and to build the *content pack* automatically.

-* Automated way to push the up-to-date *content pack* directly to ForeFlight.
+   * Need automated way to push the up-to-date *content pack* directly to ForeFlight.

 ## ForeFlight Feature Request